Root Authorizations

 Important Notes

-• Self-Authorisation: When the issuer and subject are the same DID, the rTAO self-declares adherence to the trust framework.
+• Self-Authorization: When the issuer and subject are the same DID, the rTAO self-declares adherence to the trust framework.

-• Delegated Root Authorisation: When the subject is a different DID, the rTAO is immediately empowering another trusted entity to operate under the framework.
+• Delegated Root Authorization: When the subject is a different DID, the rTAO is immediately empowering another trusted entity to operate under the framework.

-• Policy Binding: All downstream Verifiable Accreditations and Attestations must reference a chain of authorisations and accreditations back to this Root Authorisation.
+• Policy Binding: All downstream Verifiable Accreditations and Attestations must reference a chain of authorizations and accreditations back to this Root Authorization.

-• DID-Linked Resource: The Root Authorisation should be published as a DID-Linked Resource (DLR) attached to the rTAO’s DID for discoverability and validation.
+• DID-Linked Resource: The Root Authorization should be published as a DID-Linked Resource (DLR) attached to the rTAO’s DID for discoverability and validation.

 Visual Flow